Updated: October 2025

-As sponsors of the Sustainability champion of the year award for the Brewers Choice Awards, CleanEarth has now worked with 11 breweries up and down the UK: totalling 830,000 kWh of annual energy and almost 4,000 tonnes of carbon savings within these system’s combined lifetimes.
+As sponsors of the Sustainability champion of the year award for the Brewers Choice Awards, CleanEarth has now worked with 15 breweries including Healey’s Cyder Farm and Verdant Brewing Co: totalling roughly 1.3 MWh of annual energy and over 7,000 tonnes of carbon savings within these system’s combined lifetimes.

-Clients like Keltek Brewery recently marked their first year of energisation with their solar PV system, while Verdant Brewing Co have been successfully generating for four years.
-Now in 2024, we’ve added 6 brewery projects to our portfolio including: Dartmoor Brewery, Lakedown Brewing Co, St Ives Brewery, and more to come.
+Clients like Keltek Brewery are approaching their second year of energisation with their solar PV system, while Verdant Brewing Co have been successfully generating for several years.
+Now, we’ve added a further 7 brewery projects to our portfolio including: Healey’s Cyder Farm, Dartmoor Brewery, Lakedown Brewing Co, St Ives Brewery, and more to come.

 Crucial carbon savings

-These projects range from brand new builds like Bluntrock Brewery, to sites with rich history like Ludlow Brewing Co.
+These projects range from brand new builds like Bluntrock Brewery, to sites with rich history like Healey’s Cyder Farm and Ludlow Brewing Co.
 And while each project presents unique challenges, CleanEarth has seen all our brewery clients transform their energy costs and carbon emissions.

 In the brewing industry, those carbon savings are paramount.
 Breweries make up 4.8% of electricity and fuel usage within the food and drink industry, with the average beer needing roughly 0.57 kWh per litre1.
 That adds up to somewhere between 55-66 kWh per barrel.
 Producing beers at any scale will see these numbers add up to a high degree of CO2 emissions and energy consumption.